A revision on Rayleigh capillary jet breakup

-The spectrum of backward IMs can propagate energy upstream from the breakup region while the forward DIM that determines the most likely breakup length sweeps that energy toward the rupture.
-Thus, in the absence of any external energy input (except the steady injection of kinetic and surface energy from the source), if the same long-term steadiness assumption applied to mode selection is considered for the flow of energy along the jet, the perturbation at the source must not be arbitrary but self-imposed by the breakup dynamics (the only source of perturbations).
+Provided that backward IMs exist in $\{Oh,U\}$ space, they can propagate upstream the energy from the breakup region, while the forward DIM that determines the most likely rupture length sweeps that energy toward the rupture.
+In these cases, in the absence of any external energy input (except the steady injection of kinetic and surface energy from the source), the perturbation at the source must not be arbitrary but self-imposed by the breakup dynamics: the only source of perturbations.
+This comes from the same long-term steadiness assumption applied to the flow of energy along the jet and mode selection.
 Consequently, when both forward and backward IMs exist, we propose that the breakup length $L_j$ must be

 (1) the result of a long-term mechanical {\it resonance}, where the DIM is the main selected breakup mode, and

 (2) proportional to the spatial growth rate $-k_i^*$ of the DIM, i.e.

 $C$ must be a constant that may depend on the geometry of the jet source, where the flow of backward energy is choked and scattered\cite{LG86b} by the boundary conditions at the nozzle.
 That was the main claim of a recent work \cite{GCHWKGLCHMB2021} from rather general experimental observations, in line with the suggestions implied by others \cite{BM2021}, in particular from Umemura\cite{Umemura2016,Umemura2020}.
 In a recent work Liu et al. \cite{LWGHTZD2021} have beautifully proved the validity of previous assumptions by introducing a continuous controlled energy excess by a laser beam aimed at a narrowly selected position of the jet close to the natural breakup point.
 It should be emphasized that the introduced energy was not oscillatory.
 The authors show that the system locks-in: the energy introduced is primarily absorbed by the invariant modes that become amplified over the whole the spectrum, and consequently the breakup turns regular.
 The excited breakup length decreases compared to the natural one \cite{LWGHTZD2021} due to the energy excess put in the DIM.